allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 The application is a long running Spark Streaming job deployed on [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html) cluster.
-The job receives unstructured data from Apache Kafka, validates data, converts it into [Apache Avro](https://avro.apache.org/) binary format and publishes it back to an another Apache Kafka topic.
+The job receives unstructured data from Apache Kafka, validates data, converts it into [Apache Avro](https://avro.apache.org/) binary format and publishes it back to another Apache Kafka topic.

 Our very first attempt was very similar to the code presented below.
 Can you see the problem?